Cattle mutilation: Secret weapons testing

+Other explanations

+Fringe explanations for the mutiliation have blamed satanic cults, aliens, or even mythical monsters.
+Historian Michael J. Goleman has argued that ranchers' conflicts with the federal government fueled nefarious explanations.

+Satanic cults

 Closely related to the deviant hypothesis is the hypothesis that cattle mutilations are the result of cult activity.
 However, contrary to the deviancy hypothesis, which holds that cattle are mutilated at random by individual deviants, the cult hypothesis holds that cattle mutilations are coordinated acts of ritual sacrifice carried out by organized groups.

+In July 1975, reporter Dane Edwards of the Brush Banner published a cattle mutilation story and began investigating a theory that a cult was responsible.
+When the origin of the cult theory was traced to a federal inmate and no cult members were ever identified, ranchers and law enforcement started looking for other explanations.

 Beliefs held by proponents of the cult hypothesis vary, but may include: